The Epic Split: Production

 The director was Andreas Nilsson.
-It was the sixth advert released in the series called Live Tests which Swedish advertising agency Forsman & Bodenfors had created for Volvo Trucks.
 The runway of the closed Ciudad Real International Airport in Spain was selected as the shooting location during the five-month planning period.

 Following three days of rehearsals, the stunt footage featuring van Damme was recorded in a single take.

 Van Damme was protected by a hidden safety harness and wire not visible in the final result.
 A small platform was fitted to each truck behind the wing mirrors to support Van Damme's feet during the stunt.

 Mikael Rosell was the driver of the truck steering sideways.
 Both trucks were driving in reverse at a fixed speed of 25 kph, with co-drivers in each of the two trucks to help monitor the speed.

 Filming was performed with an Arri Alexa digital camera mounted via a boom to a camera car.
 The long shot was captured in a single take, because of the position of the sunrise.
-Colour grading was performed by The Mill and removal of reflections and safety wires was done by Swiss International.
+Colour grading was performed by the Mill and removal of reflections and safety wires was done by Swiss International.